-Hallmark’s newest Countdown to Christmas movie, With Love, Christmas, wasn’t filmed where you might think.
+Hallmark’s Countdown to Christmas movie, With Love, Christmas, first aired in 2017 and is re-airing in 2020.
+It wasn’t filmed where you might think.
 In fact, most Hallmark Christmas movies aren’t actually filmed in the fictional towns where the movie took place.
 They’re typically filmed in Canada — and most of them are filmed in the summer.

 With Love, Christmas was filmed in Canada, including in Maple Ridge in Vancouver.
 The movie was filmed in September.

 - Kanaka Creek Coffee on 102nd Avenue in Maple Ridge (Vancouver)

 - 13220 237a Street in Maple Ridge (A home in Vancouver)

 Meanwhile, Kanaka Creek Coffee in Maple Ridge has a four-star rating on Yelp.

 Much like many other Hallmark Christmas movies, With Love, Christmas was filmed in September.
 A genius production crew was able to turn the warmer temperatures into a winter wonderland.